OPEnSLab-OSU/TextTile/README.md

 # Loom_Configurator
-A WebApp designed for designing and exporting loom configurations.
+A WebApp for designing and exporting loom configurations.